puzzlef/graph-openmp/README.md

 Comparing static vs dynamic approaches of OpenMP-based [Louvain algorithm] for [community detection].

-`TODO`

-- Improve performance of `set_difference_inplace()`
-- Improve performance of `set_union_inplace()`
-- Use `uint32_t` as default key type.
-- Use separate bitsets for edge insertions and deletions.
-- Parallelize correction of edges in Graph.
-- Parallelize parsing of edges from MTX file.
-- Use `LOG()` to output current time at start of print line.

 [Louvain] is an algorithm for **detecting communities in graphs**. *Community* *detection* helps us understand the *natural divisions in a network* in an **unsupervised manner**.
 It is used in **e-commerce** for *customer*